Cray-HPE/docs-csm/operations/iuf/stages/management_nodes_rollout.md

 The `management-nodes-rollout` stage performs a controlled update of management NCNs by configuring them with a new CFS configuration and/or rebuilding or upgrading them to a new image.
 A rebuild is a reboot operation that clears the persistent OverlayFS file system on that node.
-An upgrade is similar to a rebuild, but an upgrade does not wipe all information off of a node which is important specifically for NCN master and NCN storage nodes.
+An upgrade is similar to a rebuild, but for NCN storage nodes and NCN master nodes, an upgrade does not wipe all information off of a node.
-An node image upgrade is only used during `management-nodes-rollout` if CSM is being upgraded.
 IUF will account for the necessary minimum number of critical software instances running on the nodes to ensure the `management-nodes-rollout` stage operates without impacting software availability.

 **`NOTE`** `management-nodes-rollout` has a different procedure depending on whether or not CSM is being upgraded.